What foods are best cooked in a smoker?

 Salmon

-Among what foods are best cooked in a smoker, salmon stands out as a favorite.
-Its rich, fatty texture pairs well with mild woods like alder or maple, creating a perfectly balanced dish that’s as nutritious as it is delicious.
+Salmon is a favorite among foods best cooked in a smoker.
+Its rich, fatty texture pairs well with mild woods like alder or maple, creating a perfectly balanced dish that’s as nutritious as delicious.

 Shrimp

 Shrimp absorbs smoky flavors quickly, making it a fast and flavorful option.
-Use mesquite or hickory for boldness or opt for lighter woods for a delicate taste.
+Use mesquite or hickory for boldness or lighter woods for a delicate taste.

 Oysters